 To get an understanding of digital larp, check out the aforementioned YouTube channel or view the CHARIOT LARP trailer below:

-Tara M. Clapper of The Geek Initiative is a current pioneer in the world of digital larps.
+Tara M. Clapper of The Geek Initiative is a current innovator in the world of digital larps.
 She and her team offer a number of services, including consultation and bespoke remote larp experiences for your private groups in any setting or genre.
 Tara and her team can help you integrate Digital larp into your games and provide character creation services.
 Please direct all questions and inquiries to [email protected]